SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

 Hand an LLM the right documents and it'll *still* cite the wrong one.
 Or invent a `[4]` that points at nothing.
 Under any uncertainty, a base model reaches for whatever looks plausible — and a citation in the right format looks plausible whether or not it's true.

 So getting the format right is the easy half.
 The hard half is honesty.
 This project fine-tunes Llama-3.1-8B in two passes to chase both, and then leans on a separate NLI judge to say whether the second pass actually landed.

+=>What SFT will solve? : It will teach model how to cite 'just the format'[SFT is about format] =>What DPO will solve? : Teaching the model how to cite 'correctly'[DPO is about correctness]

 ```
    Base Llama-3.1-8B          after SFT                after DPO